thisislawatts/example-jobs/Solutions Engineer DACH.md

 <li>Working closely with channel partners to increase their proficiency in selling and supporting the Snyk solution through their sales process and beyond.</li>
 <li>Work with channel partners to come up with joint value propositions, architect custom work-arounds and partner eco-system integrations.</li>
 </ul>
-<p>We are distributed across four primary offices in London, Tel Aviv, Boston and Ottawa, whilst expanding into many new regions.
-We've made an organisational commitment to building a strong, effective, distributed company: we form teams across multiple offices wherever possible, and we invest in communication so that we can benefit from each others' perspectives.
-As well as an always-on webcam so we can see what's happening in each office, we make heavy use of video calls, Slack, and some inter-office travel.</p>
 <p><strong>You Should Apply If:&nbsp;</strong></p>
 <ul>
 <li>You have proven commercial experience in the Sales Engineering, Developer or Security space.</li>